ESG in the Food IndustryAboitizEyes

 ESG in the food industry is similar to other industries — it is a means to reduce environment-related risk, address social issues, and demonstrate sustainability.
 However, with its unique challenges and an increasing concern for food sustainability, ESG’s role as a value driver for food companies is growing.

-At Aboitiz, we take this to heart.
+At Aboitiz, we take ESG in the Philippines to heart.
 For years, we have strived toward greater ESG performance and transparency for our food subsidiaries.
 This dedication is reflected at all points in our supply chain — read more about our impact here.